Orientation of manifolds

 Definition 2.1.
 A homeomorphism from an open subset of to another open subset is orientation preserving, if for each the map is the identity map.
 Here the isomorphisms is the following: We first take the map to (or to ) induced by the translation mapping to resp. and then the inverse of the excision isomorphism.
 The isomorphism is the inverse of the corresponding map.

 Definition 2.2.
 An orientation of an -dimensional topological manifold is the choice of a maximal oriented atlas.
 Here an atlas is called oriented if all coordinate changes are orientation preserving.
+An oriented atlas is called maximal if it cannot be enlarged to an oriented atlas by adding another chart.

 Note that any oriented atlas defines a maximal oriented atlas by adding all charts such that the atlas is still oriented.
 This is normally the way an oriented atlas is given.